aanas1010/Vaccine-Management-System/phase1/design_specification.md

     * Testing is implemented for storing and loading data from tables.

 ## Refactoring
-So far we have implemented refactoring in many parts of our project, from renaming all the way to changing a design pattern.
+So far we have implemented refactoring in many parts of our project, from renaming all the way to implementing a design pattern.
 * Renaming
   * Make variable names clearer and easier to understand
   * Refactoring to make the interaction between classes clearer